Fernanda Arozqueta: Early career

-2014 to present
+2014 to 2016

 In February 2014, she auditioned for a recurring role in El color de la pasión, Televisa's newest telenovela.
 In March, she was confirmed as a cast member, playing the younger version of one of telenovela's main characters, "Brígida".
 The telenovela premiered on Canal de las Estrellas on March 17, 2014.
 She also appeared in the second and third seasons of the musical, Vaselina (Grease in English) from January to July 2014, replacing actress Geraldine Galván, who played "Chiquis" in the play's first season.
 The play toured multiple cities in Mexico including Guadalajara and Puebla.
 Its third season ended in July 2014.

 In early July 2014, she began filming Hostel D.F., an exclusive web mini-series produced jointly in Mexico and with the Colombian production company, "Mimosa TV".
 The series filmed in Mexico City.
 Its first episode premiered on August 3, 2014 on "Mimosatv.com".
 In late March 2015, she was confirmed as a cast member for the telenovela, Amor de barrio, and portrayed "Dora Luz" on the program.
-She also joined the cast of ¡Sábados de foro! where she serves as a co-hostess on the news-related program for FORO TV in Mexico.
+She also joined the cast of ¡Sábados de foro! where she served as a co-hostess on the news-related program for FORO TV in Mexico.

 In January 2016, she began filming the television drama, Yago, in Mexico City.
-The series is scheduled to first premiere on May 2, 2016 on Univision in the U.S. It is expected to later air in Mexico.
+The series premiered on May 2, 2016 on Univision in the U.S. She appeared in several episodes of the telenovela series, Como dice el dicho, from 2011 to 2018, playing various roles.
+In 2021, she appeared in the television drama series, Esta historia me siena.

+2024 to present

+Following the conclusion of the tour for La nueva banda, Arozqueta revealed on her Instagram account that she had begun filming a new television series.
+The show called Regalo de amor was filmed in 2024 and is scheduled to premiere in Mexico on Televisa in 2025.
+Arozqueta plays a character named Elena in the series.